-Dr. Yeung typically performs nasal polyp removal surgery on an outpatient basis, which means you’re free to go home the same day.
+Dr. Yeung and Dr. Hershey typically perform nasal polyp removal surgery on an outpatient basis, which means you’re free to go home the same day.
 We do use general anesthesia, so you’ll be groggy afterward and will need someone to drive you.

 When we send you home, we place gauze under your nose to capture drainage and, depending upon the extent of the FESS, we may also place gauze inside your nose.

 If we pack your nose, please don’t do anything with these bandages, which we will remove during your follow-up visit.
 If you only have gauze outside your nose, feel free to swap the dressing out as often as you’d like.